 Q: I recently moved and want to update my address with my health insurance carrier.
 What do I do?

 A: If you have a change in your mailing address, please contact Human Resources immediately.
 We will need to update your address in our system and with the health and dental insurance carriers.
-If you participate in our retirement plan, you will need to contact TIAA-CREF directly; their number is (800) 842-2252.
+If you previously participated in our TIAA-CREF retirement plan, you will need to contact TIAA-CREF directly; their number is (800) 842-2252.

 Q: My child is over the age of 18.
 Can they remain on my health and dental insurance plans?

 A: Yes, under the Affordable Care Act children may remain on your health and dental insurance plans until the end of the month they turn 26.
 This is also true if they are working or are married.